 Murray Perahia selected Michael Lu as one of ten pianists to participate in his Beethoven Masterclass in Munich, Germany.
-Michael will work with the great pianist on Beethoven’s Piano Sonata Op.
-111 and perform a lunch concert with the nine other selected pianists.
-Originally scheduled to be held in June 2020, it has been postponed.
-A new date will be announced well ahead of time.
+Michael worked on Beethoven’s Piano Sonata Op.
+111 with the great pianist and performed a lunch concert with the nine other selected pianists in June 2022.

 Michael performed a special, live-streamed mini-concert celebrating International Women’s Day on March 8, 2021, at 8 pm EST, for Classical Music for a Better World.
 The program included works by the Venezuelan Teresa Carreño (1853-1917); the Ethiopian Emahoy Tsegué-Maryam Guèbrou (b.
 1923); the German Fanny Mendelssohn Hensel (1805-1847); the Americans Jennifer Higdon (b.
 1962) and Florence Price (1887-1953); and the Bohemian Juliane Reichardt (1752-1783).
 The replay is no longer available, but the Hensel from that concert can be viewed here.